president-xd/pinky-virus/README.md

 echo "=============================== FINISHED =============================="
 ```

+# x64 ELF Infector Using Reverse Text Segment Infection

 ## Infection Technique in Detail

-It is x64 ELF Infector Using Reverse Text Segment Infection

-## How It Works
+### How It Works

 1. **Reverse Text Segment Infection:**
    - The virus extends the text segment of the ELF file in reverse by a page size (typically 4096 bytes) to make room for its code.